Harvey C. Jewett IV: Early life and education

 Harvey C. Jewett IV was born in Aberdeen, South Dakota on October 7, 1948.
-His ancestor and namesake Harvey C. Jewett I was one of the first settlers of Brown County in South Dakota, where he started the first retail grocery store in the area.
+His ancestor and namesake Harvey C. Jewett I was one of the first settlers of Brown County in South Dakota, where he started one of the first wholesale grocery stores in the area.
 Jewett received his J.D. degree from the University of South Dakota School of Law in 1973 and was the editor-in-chief of the South Dakota Law Review.
-Jewett became partner in the Aberdeen law firm of Siegel, Barnett & Schutz.
+Jewett was a partner in the Aberdeen law firm of Siegel, Barnett & Schutz.

 Career

 Jewett was the president of Super 8 Motels, which was sold to Cendant in 1993.
 He currently is a member of the Super 8 Motels, Inc., Franchisee Advisory Board, Chairman of the Board of Directors of Jewett Drug Co., Inc., also of Aberdeen, and was a member of the Board of Directors of D & K Healthcare Resources, Inc.

 He also serves as Chairman of the Great Plains Education Foundation, Inc., Dakota Corp.
 Scholarship Program, and the Catholic Foundation for Eastern South Dakota.
 He was a Trustee of the College of St. Benedict and a member of the Joint Governance and other committees for St. John's University and the College of St. Benedict.
-He is a member of numerous Boards of foundations and corporations.

 Jewett is currently President and Chief Operating Office of the Rivett Group L.L.C., which owns and operates hotel franchises.